I failed my CPA exam. Why?

 Some reasons for failing!

 This gap is due to several reasons.
 You did not do well in your undergraduate accounting courses.
 Your accounting course curriculum was not rigorous enough.
 Maybe you did not pay enough attention because you were not taking things seriously.
 Review CPA courses don’t make up for what you missed in college.
 Rather, they build on what you have learned in your undergraduate accounting courses.

 Now, you need to fill this gap.
 How?
 Your undergraduate textbook is a starting point.
 Some rules might have changed since you were a student but that the textbook is still a good starting point.
-Also, consider signing up for an accounting course at your local community college.
-It is a cheap way to relearn the material.
-Or better yet, use free online resources on YouTube such as Farhat Accounting Lectures (FAL).
-FAL allows you to brush up on your college lectures and accounting concepts without leaving your house.
-FAL contains full courses such as Financial Accounting, Managerial Accounting, Intermediate Accounting, Auditing, Corporate Tax, Corporate Finance, and Governmental and Non-Profit Accounting among many others.
+Also, consider signing up for Farhat Lectures.
+FAL allows you to brush up on your college lectures and CPA exam concepts without leaving your house.
+Farhat Lectures contains full courses such as Financial Accounting, Managerial Accounting, Intermediate Accounting, Auditing, Corporate Tax, Corporate Finance, and Governmental and Non-Profit Accounting, +1,000 CPA questions among many others.
 Professor Farhat can help you pass the CPA exam.